-Clayton Howard earned his PhD from the University of Michigan in 2010, and he is a specialist in postwar U.S. history.
-His research interests include the histories of American cities, suburbs, gender, sexuality, and politics.
-Before coming to Ohio State, he taught at the University of New Hampshire and the College of the Holy Cross.
+Clayton Howard is a specialist in postwar U.S. history.
+His research interests include the histories of American cities, suburbs, gender, sexuality, race, and politics.

-Howard teaches classes on the history of American cities and suburbs (HIST3040), the Sexual Revolution and its legacies (HIST4010), modern American history (HIST2002), and U.S. history since the 1960s (HIST3016).
+He teaches classes on the history of American cities and suburbs (HIST3040), the Sexual Revolution and its legacies (HIST4015), modern American history (HIST2002), and U.S. history since the 1960s (HIST3016).
 He also teaches courses at the graduate level, including an urban history seminar (HIST7014).